junxit/us-congress-bills-119/bill.md

 ## § 3.
 Rules applicable to employee welfare benefit plans established and maintained by a group or association of employers

-Part 7 of subtitle B of title I of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
+- **(a)** *In general* Part 7 of subtitle B of title I of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
 1181, et seq.) is amended by adding at the end the following:
   > ## § 736.
 Rules applicable to employee welfare benefit plans established and maintained by a group or association of employers
   >
   > - **(a)** *Premium rates for a group or association of employers*
   >   - **(1)**
   >     - **(A)** In the case of an employee welfare benefit plan established and maintained by a group or association of employers described in section 3(5)(B), such plan may, to the extent not prohibited under State law—
   >       - **(i)** establish base premium rates formed on an actuarially sound, modified community rating methodology that considers the pooling of all plan participant claims; and
   >       - **(ii)** utilize the specific risk profile of each employer member of such group or association to determine contribution rates for each such employer member’s share of a premium by actuarially adjusting above or below the established base premium rates.
   >     - **(B)** For purposes of paragraph (1), the term “employer member” means—
   >       - **(i)** an employer who is a member of such group or association of employers and employs at least 1 common law employee; or
   >       - **(ii)** a group made up solely of self-employed individuals, within which all of the self-employed individual members of such group or association are aggregated together as a single employer member group, provided the group includes at least 20 self-employed individual members.
   >   - **(2)** In the event a group or association is made up solely of self-employed individuals (and no employers with at least 1 common law employee are members of such group or association), the employee welfare benefit plan established by such group or association shall—
   >     - **(A)** treat all self-employed individuals who are members of such group or association as a single risk pool;
   >     - **(B)** pool all plan participant claims; and
   >     - **(C)** charge each plan participant the same premium rate.
   > - **(b)** *Discrimination and pre-Existing condition protections* An employee welfare benefit plan established and maintained by a group or association of employers described in section 3(5)(B) shall be prohibited from—
   >   - **(1)** establishing any rule for eligibility (including continued eligibility) of any individual (including an employee of an employer member or a self-employed individual, or a dependent of such employee or self-employed individual) to enroll for benefits under the terms of the plan that discriminates based on any health status-related factor that relates to such individual (consistent with the rules under section 702(a)(1));
   >   - **(2)** requiring an individual (including an employee of an employer member or a self-employed individual, or a dependent of such employee or self-employed individual), as a condition of enrollment or continued enrollment under the plan, to pay a premium or contribution that is greater than the premium or contribution for a similarly situated individual enrolled in the plan based on any health status-related factor that relates to such individual (consistent with the rules under section 702(b)(1)); and
   >   - **(3)** denying coverage under such plan on the basis of a pre-existing condition (consistent with the rules under section 2704 of the Public Health Service Act).

+- **(b)** *Clerical amendment* The table of contents in section 1 of such Act is amended by inserting after the item relating to section 734 the following new items:

 ## § 4.
 Rule of construction

 Nothing in this Act shall be construed to exempt a group health plan which is an employee welfare benefit plan offered through a group or association of employers from the requirements of part 7 of subtitle B of title I of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
-1181 et. seq.), including the provisions of part A of title XXVII of the Public Health Service Act as incorporated by reference into this Act through section 715.
+1181 et. seq.), including the provisions of part A of title XXVII of the Public Health Service Act as incorporated by reference into the Employee Retirement Income Security Act of 1974 through section 715 of such Act.